apache/buildstream/doc/source/format_declaring.rst

 An element is allowed to read domain data from any element it depends on, and users may specify additional domains to be understood and processed by their own element plugins.

+The public data keys which are recognized under the ``bst`` domain can be viewed in detail in the :ref:`builtin public data <public_builtin>` section.

 .. _format_sandbox: